RevenueCat/docs/docs/dashboard-and-metrics/customer-history/promotionals.md

 Granting an entitlement from the customer page will go into effect immediately, but you may need to [refresh CustomerInfo](/customers/customer-info) on the client to get the latest active entitlements.
 The access to the entitlement will automatically be revoked after the selected duration.
 Note that granted entitlements will work in sandbox and production apps, but the transactions they generate are always considered "production".

 :::info
-Granted entitlements will be prefixed with "rc_promo" in the customer dashboard and in SDKs.
+Granted entitlements will be prefixed with `rc_promo` in the customer dashboard and in SDKs.
+For webhooks, they will be sent as production `NON_RENEWING_PURCHASE` events with their store and period type set to `PROMOTIONAL`.
 :::

 ## Removing Granted Entitlements